Talented people honoured with prestigious awards for making change and progress happen

 About the awardees

-Seven of the awardees are not-for-profit organisations, four are large corporates, 3 are small to medium-sized businesses and two are government organisations.
+Four of the awardees are large corporates, two are small to medium-sized businesses and two are not-for-profit organisations.
+The diversity of projects emphasises that expert facilitation can play a major role in any type of project in any sector.
 The projects undertaken clearly show that good group process facilitation translates into cost-effective and creative outcomes.
-The diversity of projects emphasises that expert facilitation can play a major role in any type of project in any sector.

-Project summaries for each award are available at iaf-world.org/FIA
+Facilitation impact stories for each awardee are at iaf-world.org/FIA

-Some of the awardees have been featured in a portfolio of one-minute films published on the IAF YouTube channel, where you can also find last year’s awardees and influencers in the market.
+Some of the awardees will also be featured in a portfolio of one-minute films published on the IAF YouTube channel, where you can also find last year’s awardees and influencers in the market.

 The hashtags are #FacilitationHasImpact and #FacilitationWeek.